avengers-p11/Documentation/Application CI Design/Jenkins/authn & authz/README.md

 ---
 ## Conclusion

-Jenkins offers flexible authentication and authorization options, with external methods like LDAP, SSO, or OAuth recommended for production environments.
-Using a Role-based Authorization Strategy, which we will implement in our project, ensures precise access control, assigning roles to restrict or grant permissions based on responsibilities.
-Regular audits further help maintain security.
-The choice of methods ultimately depends on team size, infrastructure, and security requirements.
+Jenkins supports various authentication and authorization methods, including external options like LDAP, SSO, or OAuth.
+In our project, we use Built-in Authentication for user management and Role-based Authorization Strategy for assigning permissions based on responsibilities.
+Regular audits will ensure secure and efficient access control, aligning with our team size, infrastructure, and security needs.

 ---
 # Contact Information